Posts Tagged ‘Photography’by Eric on December 30, 2012 in Photo Blog with No Comments

 Christmas Comes One Time a Year!

-go to link I really enjoy continuing the christmas tradition, even though the younger ones are loosing the “faith”.
+this contact form I really enjoy continuing the christmas tradition, even though the younger ones are loosing the “faith”.
 The whole preparation, getting the tree, putting the Red Wings player in the window.
 You know, all the proper christmas trappings, of course.
 The Holidays are super fun.
 Friends, family and fun all wrapped up into a nice box with a bow on top!
 Than you have to add parental controls all over the place add 3 hours of tech time, because of the new presents.

 Grain or not too Grainy…